-C-AG-9 Residential Development Agricultural Dwelling Unit Impacts and Agricultural Use.

-Ensure that lands designated for agricultural use are not de facto converted to residential use, thereby losing the long-term productivity of such lands, by the following means:
+C-AG-9 Residential Development Impacts and Agricultural Use.
+Ensure that lands designated for agricultural use are not de facto converted to residential use, thereby losing the long-term productivity of such lands.

-- A1.
-Residential development Agricultural dwelling units, other than principally permitted agricultural dwelling units, shall be reviewed to ensure they do not be allowed to diminish current or future agricultural production on use of the property or convert it to primarily residential use. - B2.
-Any proposed agricultural dwelling unit and related residential development subject to a Coastal Permit shall comply with LCP policies including ensuring that the mass and scale of new or expanded structures respect environmental site constraints and the character of the surrounding area.
+1. Residential development shall not be allowed to diminish current or future agricultural use of the property or convert it to primarily residential use.

+2. Any proposed residential development subject to a Coastal Permit shall comply with LCP policies including ensuring that the mass and scale of new or expanded structures respect environmental site constraints and the character of the surrounding area.
 Such development must be compatible with ridge protection policies and avoid tree-cutting and grading wherever possible.
-All such development shall be clustered with existing structures and development on the farm, pursuant to C-AG-7, and shall be sited and designed to protect significant public views.

-When considering proposed agricultural dwelling units, other than principally permitted agricultural dwelling units, Tthe County reviewing authority shall exercise its discretion in light of some or all of the following criteria and for the purpose of ensuring that the parcel_land_does not de facto convert to residential use:
+The County shall exercise its discretion in light of some or all of the following criteria and for the purpose of ensuring that the parcel does not de facto convert to residential use:

-- 1a.
-The applicant's history of production agriculture. - 2b.
-How long term agricultural use of the property will be preserved for example, whether there is an existing or proposed dedication or sale of permanent agricultural easements or other similar protective agricultural restrictions such as Williamson Act contract or farmland security zone. - 3e.
-Whether long term capital investment in agriculture and related infrastructure, such as fencing, processing facilities, market mechanisms, agricultural worker housing or agricultural leasing opportunities have been established or are proposed to be established.

-- 4d.
-Whether sound land stewardship practices, such as organic certification, riparian habitat restoration, water recharge projects, fish-friendly farming practices, or erosion control measures, have been or will be implemented. - Se.
-Whether the proposed residence development will facilitate the ongoing viability of agriculture such as through the intergenerational intergenerational transfer or lease of existing agricultural operations. - C3.
-In no event shall a single family residence agricultural dwellings subject to these provisions exceed 7,000 square feet in size.
-Where a farmhouse and one or two intergenerational residence units are allowed in the C-APZ zone, the aggregate residential development of all homes on the subject legal lot shall not exceed 7,000 square feet. - D4.
-However, agricultural worker housing, up to 540 square feet of garage space for each farmhouse residence unit, agricultural accessory structures, and up to 500 square feet of office space in the farmhouse used in connection with the agricultural operation on the property shall be excluded from the 7,000 square foot limitation. - E5.
-The square footage limitations noted in the above criteria represent potential maximum residence agricultural dwelling unit sizes and do not establish a mandatory entitlement or guaranteed right to development; rather, site constraints and resource protection standards may require reduced size limits in any particular case. - F6.
-Agricultural homestays, bed & breakfasts, home occupations, care facilities, group homes and similar uses allowed in the C-APZ zone may only occur within otherwise allowable agricultural dwelling units and not within additional separate structures.
+- a.
+The applicant's history of production agriculture. - b.
+How long term agricultural use of the property will be preserved for example, whether there is an existing or proposed dedication or sale of permanent agricultural easements or other similar protective agricultural restrictions such as Williamson Act contract or farmland security zone. - c.
+Whether long term capital investment in agriculture and related infrastructure, such as fencing, processing facilities, market mechanisms, agricultural worker housing or agricultural leasing opportunities have been established or are proposed to be established. - d.
+Whether sound land stewardship practices, such as organic certification, riparian habitat restoration, water recharge projects, fish-friendly farming practices, or erosion control measures, have been or will be implemented. - e.
+Whether the proposed residence will facilitate the ongoing viability of agriculture such as through the intergenerational transfer of existing agricultural operations. - 3.
+In no event shall a single-family residence subject to these provisions exceed 7,000 square feet in size.
+Where one or two intergenerational residence units are allowed in the C-APZ zone, the aggregate residential development on the subject legal lot shall not exceed 7000 square feet. - 4.
+However, agricultural worker housing, up to 540 square feet of garage space for each residence unit, agricultural accessory structures, and up to 500 square feet of office space in the farmhouse used in connection with the agricultural operation on the property shall be excluded from the 7,000 square foot limitation. - 5.
+The square footage limitations noted in the above criteria represent potential maximum residence unit sizes and do not establish a mandatory entitlement or guaranteed right to development.

-[Adapted from CWP Program AG-1.a, pp.2-159 and 2-160] [Adapted from CWP Program AG-1.a, pp.2-159 and 2-160]
+(PC app.
+10/10/11, 1/24/11) [Adapted from CWP Program AG-1.a, pp.2-159 and 2-160]